Skip to main content

 Forensic Anthropology is a subfield of Anthropology.
 People who are trained in this field may have the opportunity to work in the field of forensic medicine.
 Forensic Anthropology is emerging as a more effective discipline day by day, especially in the investigation of criminal cases.

-Although not every year, anthropologists can be appointed in various public institutions and organisations from time to time.
-Especially in all public institutions and organisations where anthropological research techniques are functional in some way, anthropologists specialised in the effective use of these research techniques can be employed.
+Although not every year, anthropologists may be appointed in various public institutions and organizations from time to time.
+Especially in all public institutions and organizations where anthropological research techniques are functional in some way, anthropologists specialized in the effective use of these research techniques can be employed.

 Anthropology education gives individuals creativity and the ability to recognise and understand people within their own cultural universe.
 The flexibility and skill of anthropologists in the application of various research methods, especially ethnography, will provide them with many advantages both in their working life and in their daily relationships.